 Note: You can also designate user group(s) as approvers for password release requests.
 When a user group is designated as an approver, all the users with admin rights within that group (the administrators, password administrators, privileged administrators and admin users with the custom role) are given access rights.
 If you have enforced approval by a particular number of administrators, say 5, then the authorized user group must have at least 5 valid administrators.

 - PMP provides the option to set automatic approval of password access requests.
-To implement this, administrators can set an approval time for every day or specific times for specific days of the week.
+This auto-approval feature will be handy during the times when an administrator may not be available to approve access requests for users.
+To implement this, administrators can set an approval time for every day or specific times on specific days of the week.
 All password access requests that are raised in this time frame will be auto-approved and the authorized administrators will be notified.
-For example, you can set the auto-approval for all the requests raised between 2 p.m to 3 p.m on Saturday.
-This automatic approval feature will be useful for users when administrator is not available to approve access requests.
-Except for the automatic nature of approval, all other aspects of this feature remain the same as access control workflow.
+For example, you can set auto-approval for all requests raised between 2 p.m to 3 p.m on Saturday.
+You can set upto 3 approval time frames for a single day.
+Except for the automatic nature of approval, all other aspects of this feature will follow the access control workflow.

-- Once you have configured the necessary options for setting up the access control workflow, click Save & Activate.
+- Once you have configured the necessary options for setting up the access control workflow for a resource or an account, click Save & Activate.

 Case 1: User Requesting Access to View a Password

 To access a password protected by the access control workflow, a user will have to request the administrator to grant permission to view the password.

 - Click the Resources tab from the left pane and click the Passwords tab.

 - All the passwords will be listed in the table below.
 Click Request beside the desired passwords to request the administrator to grant permission to view the passwords.

 - In the new pop-up form that opens, you will be able to: